FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/index.md

 <p>The best we can do is try and build up a view based on the information covered by the media and the public comments made by Lena, her family and friends.
 This is why I define the Biography on this website as a Media Based Biography of Lena Zavaroni.</p>

 <p>It is presented as a series of short notes and comments along with links to related media, blogs, etc. I hope fans will find it of interest and that it helps them on their own discovery of Lena Zavaroni.
 It's a hard but sometimes happy but also very sad journey into the world of Lena Zavaroni.
-If you want the fantasy Lena that some fans seem to then you should end your journey here.</p>
+If you want the fantasy Lena that some fans seem to, then you should end your journey here.</p>

 <a href="/biography/lena-zavaroni/"><strong>Media Based Biography of Lena Zavaroni</strong></a>